BTBaum/omdb-app/README.md

+## Run local
+To run the Avoxi Skill Test by Brandon Baum run from the root directory
+- $ yarn install
+- $ yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>